 Chief Investment Officer

-Jonathan Molot is a Co-Founder of Burford who as Chief Investment Officer oversees its global investment portfolio.
-He is Chair of Burford's Investment Committee.
-Jon is a globally influential thinker and practitioner in the world of legal finance.
-He has over two decades of experience practicing, teaching and writing about litigation risk management and finance.
-In his capacity as CIO he has overseen Burford’s review and analysis of thousands of commercial matters worth hundreds of billions of dollars in potential legal spend.
+Jonathan Molot is a co-founder of Burford who as Chief Investment Officer oversees its global investment portfolio.
+He is Chair of Burford's Commitments Committee and a member of its Management Committee.
+In his capacity as CIO he has overseen Burford’s review and analysis of thousands of commercial matters worth hundreds of billions of dollars.

-Jon co-founded Burford with Chris Bogart in 2009, shortly after publishing his seminal scholarly work on litigation finance, A Market in Litigation Risk.
-Since its inception, Burford has become the largest legal finance provider in the world, thanks in large part to Jon’s leadership as CIO and his thought leadership as a sitting Professor of Law at the Georgetown University Law Center.
-He is among the most cited thinkers on how law firms can evolve to address the limits of the cash partnership model and is one of the most frequently cited and most sought-after experts in the field across the mainstream media and legal and financial press.
+Mr. Molot co-founded Burford with Chris Bogart in 2009, shortly after publishing his seminal work on litigation finance, A Market in Litigation Risk, in the Chicago Law Review.
+Since its inception, Burford has become the largest legal finance provider in the world, thanks in large part to Mr. Molot's leadership as CIO and his thought leadership as a sitting Professor of Law at the Georgetown University Law Center.
+He is among the most cited thinkers on how law firms can evolve to address the limits of the cash partnership model and is one of the most frequently cited experts in the field.

-Prior to co-founding Burford, Jon founded Litigation Risk Solutions, a business that assists hedge funds, private equity funds, investment banks, insurance companies and insurance brokers to develop litigation risk transfers where lawsuits threaten to interfere with M&A and private equity deals.
+Prior to co-founding Burford, Mr. Molot founded Litigation Risk Solutions, a business that assists hedge funds, private equity funds, investment banks, insurance companies and insurance brokers to develop litigation risk transfers where lawsuits threaten to interfere with M&A and private equity deals.

-In addition to his role at Burford, Jon is a Professor of Law at Georgetown University.
-Jon has taught on litigation risk management and finance at Harvard Law School, Georgetown University Law Center and George Washington University Law School.
+In addition to his role at Burford, Mr. Molot is a Professor of Law at Georgetown University.
+Mr. Molot has taught litigation risk management and finance at Harvard Law School, Georgetown University Law Center and George Washington University Law School.
 His articles have appeared in the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, the Vanderbilt Law Review, and the Virginia Law Review, while his much-referenced articles on litigation finance have appeared in the University of Chicago Law Review, the Georgetown Law Review, the Indiana Law Journal and the Southern California Law Review.